BreD1810/kines-portfolio/content/tour-of-norway.md

 +++
 title = "Tour of Norway"
-description = "About Bradley Garrod" keywords = "About" slug = "tour-of-norway"
+description = "Paintings from around Norway!" keywords = "Tour of norway" slug = "tour-of-norway"
 +++